drew-scholz/Python-Arduino-Weather-Station/README.md

 The disadvantage to this project is that it is restricted to Wi-Fi range.
 If the project proves worth while, I would consider researching to transmit data by SMS messaging then figure out how to handle that data into the database.

-Below is the status of the Arduino and the Python framework, as well as command line instructions.
+Below is the status of the Arduino and the Python framework, as well as shell instructions.

 Arduino
 ==================